kf5grd/keybasePush/README.md

 ```

 ### Example 2: Events
 You can specify an event, which can trigger an action on the recieving node.
-At the time of this writing (and hopefully I won't forget to update the readme in the future!) the only establisheb event commands are available when running on Termux.
+At the time of this writing (and hopefully I won't forget to update the readme in the future!) the only established event commands are available when running on Termux.
 You can pass any event you want, but if there's no registered command for the event, it will only print to stdout on the target node, just like the other basic commands.

 There are currently 3 registered events: `torch`, `openurl`, and `notify`:

 - `torch` will turn on the phone's flashlight when the `content` field is set to `on`, and will turn the flashlight off when the `content` field is set to `off`
-- `openurl` will open a url passed in the `content` field using the phones default browser
+- `openurl` will open a url passed in the `content` field using the phone's default browser
 - `notify` will create a notification with the title being the value passed in the push's `title` field, and the body being the value passed in the push's `content` field